COVID-19 Symptom: Rash in Children

 Overview

-• COVID-19 rashes are one of the most common symptoms of the virus infection in kids and teens
+- COVID-19 rashes are one of the most common symptoms of the virus infection in kids and teens.

-• Rashes can occur on various parts of the body and take on different forms, such as hives, blisters, or small, raised bumps
+- Rashes can occur on various parts of the body and take on different forms, such as hives, blisters, or small, raised bumps.

-• COVID rash in children may last for several days to a few weeks, but the duration can vary depending on the type and severity of the rash
+- COVID rash in children may last for several days to a few weeks, but the duration can vary depending on the type and severity of the rash.

-• Most rashes do not require any treatment and go away on their own
+- Most rashes do not require any treatment and go away on their own.

 Many conditions may cause a rash in children.
 Numerous studies now indicate that COVID-19 is also one of the possible causes of skin rash.
-It's even suggested to be one of the most frequent symptoms children experience when infected with the coronavirus, so it's important to keep COVID-19 in mind if you notice that your child has developed a rash.
+It's even suggested to be one of the most frequent symptoms children experience when infected with the coronavirus, so it's essential to keep COVID-19 in mind if you notice that your child has developed a rash.

 How is COVID-19 related to a rash in children?

-The exact cause of COVID-19 rash in children is not yet fully understood, but it is believed to be a result of the body's immune response to the virus.
+The exact cause of COVID-19 rash in children is not yet fully understood, but it's believed to be a result of the body's immune response to the virus.
 When a child is infected with the COVID-19 virus, their immune system produces antibodies to fight off the virus.
 In some cases, the immune response can trigger an inflammatory reaction that results in a skin rash.

-• Pseudo-chilblains.
+- Pseudo-chilblains.
 Also known as COVID-19 toes, this is a painful inflammation of the fingers or the toes, causing the toes to become red, swollen, and sore.
 This COVID rash can also occasionally occur on the hands.
 If so, the fingers will become red, swollen, and painful.

-• Morbilliform rash with macules and papules.
+- Morbilliform rash with macules and papules.
 This is a rash with rose-red flat or slightly elevated eruptions.
 It can resemble measles.

-• Urticaria.
+- Urticaria.
 Also known as hives, this rash presents itself as itchy wheels, which are raised red or skin-colored bumps on the skin.

-• Vesicles.
+- Vesicles.
 These rashes are small fluid-filled blisters.

-• Vaso-occlusive lesions.
+- Vaso-occlusive lesions.
 Blood clots in small blood vessels cause these rashes.
 This causes reduced blood flow in the affected area of the skin.

 MIS in children who have had COVID-19